History of Leipzig: 20th century

 From 1899 to 1905, the old Pleissenburg Castle was demolished and replaced by the new town hall.
 In 1913, the 91 m tall Monument to the Battle of the Nations was completed.
 It stands at the place where the fiercest fighting had raged and where most of the soldiers had fallen.
 This imposing monument is one of Leipzig's landmarks.

 In 1900 the German Football Association was founded in Leipzig.
 VfB Leipzig became German football champion in 1903.

 As a result of industrialisation, but also of numerous incorporations of suburban municipalities, the number of inhabitants increased very rapidly at the end of the 19th century, making Leipzig before the Second World War the fifth largest city in Germany with 750,000 inhabitants.

 Leipzig became the capital of books and publishing.
 Until 1945, the Deutsche Bücherei was the most important collection of printed matters in German language.

 In the First World War, around 17,000 Leipzig citizens died.
+In 1917, the American Consulate was closed, and its building became a temporary place of stay for Americans and Allied refugees from Serbia, Romania and Japan.

-In the course of the German revolution of 1918–1919, a workers' and soldiers' council was established in Leipzig under the exclusive leadership of the Independent Social Democratic Party of Germany, which existed until the troops of the Freikorps leader Maercker moved in in April 1919.
+In the course of the German revolution of 1918–1919, a workers' and soldiers' council was established in Leipzig under the exclusive leadership of the Independent Social Democratic Party of Germany, which existed until the troops of the Freikorps leader Maercker moved in during April 1919.